Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Conclusions

 \section{Conclusions}

-This paper proposed a novel physics-inspired neural network, \ac{rohnn}, for learning the dynamics of high-dimensional Hamiltonian systems from data.
+This paper proposed a novel physics-inspired neural network, \ac{rohnn}, for learning the unknown dynamics of high-dimensional Hamiltonian systems from data.
 Our model provides physically-consistent, accurate, and stable predictions that generalize beyond the data support.
-To achieve this, our model systematically integrates geometric inductive bias by defining structure-preserving symplectic embeddings, considering the geometry of the dynamics parameters within the model and for optimization, and leveraging structure-preserving symplectic integrators.
-We showed that the structural incorporation of these priors in the architecture is essential to learn high-dimensional dynamics, whereas Euclidean and soft-constrained approaches consistently underperformed.
+To achieve this, it systematically integrates geometric inductive bias by defining structure-preserving symplectic embeddings, considering the geometry of the dynamics parameters within the model and for optimization, and leveraging structure-preserving symplectic integrators.
+We showed that the structural incorporation of these priors in the architecture is essential to learn high-dimensional dynamics, as Euclidean and soft-constrained approaches consistently underperformed.
+Our experiments on systems ranging from $15$ to $600$ \acp{dof} demonstrate that \acp{rohnn} efficiently scale to high-dimensional systems through their reduced descriptions.
+While these results highlight the scalability of \ac{rohnn}, a remaining challenge is managing the trade-off inherent to the latent dimension: Although larger latent spaces can capture more complex dynamics, they increase the difficulty of training of the latent \ac{hnn}.
 Future work will extend \ac{rohnn} to Hamiltonian systems with non-canonical symplectic forms.
-To do so, we plan to leverage Darboux theorem and explore the development of local \acp{rohnn}.
-Moreover, we will investigate model-based control strategies within the \ac{rohnn} latent space.
+To do so, we plan to leverage Darboux theorem to explore the development of local \acp{rohnn}.
+We will also generalize the \ac{rohnn} to learn more general dynamics of Port-Hamiltonian and contact Hamiltonian systems.
+Finally, we will investigate model-based control strategies within the \ac{rohnn} latent space, akin to the controllers developed by~\citet{friedl2026:control} for Lagrangian systems.